 The most common language spoken in Poy Sippi is English.
 Other important languages spoken here include Polish and Spanish.

-In addition, real estate in the neighborhood is almost exclusively owner-occupied.
-NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 95.0% of U.S. neighborhoods.
-If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
+In addition, owner-occupied real estate dominates the neighborhood.
+In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 95.0% of neighborhoods in America.
 Despite all of the residential real estate here in the neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 39.6%, which is higher than 97.4% of all U.S. neighborhoods.

 Did you know that the neighborhood has more German and Polish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 50.5% of this neighborhood's residents have German ancestry and 12.5% have Polish ancestry.